jaredwray/ecto/README.md

 You can read more about them [here](https://marked.js.org/using_advanced#options).

 ### Handlebars

+In Ecto we use the [handlebars](https://www.npmjs.com/package/handlebars-helpers) engine to render `mustache` related templates.
+This is because handlebars is based on mustache with just more additional features.

 Handlebars is a fantastic template engine, and we've incorporated helpers to make it even better.
 We added in [handlebars-helpers](https://www.npmjs.com/package/handlebars-helpers) so you can format dates, and more.
 Here is an example using `Handlebars Helpers` in your template: